 The iPhone 7, surprisingly, didn't make a huge change over the iPhone 6S, but the biggest hint at what to expect from the iPhone 8 might have come from Apple Watch.
 With the release of the Series 2 device, Apple introduced a ceramic version.
 This, paired with the jet black colouring for the iPhone 7, might point to future changes in materials for the iPhone 8.

 Some are suggesting that the iPhone 8 will be mostly glass and introduce wireless charging, but there's expected to be a special edition ceramic version too.
+Taking it further, it's suggested that there will be an iPhone 7S and 7S Plus too, alongside this roaring iPhone 8.

 Microsoft Surface Phone